sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 ### Creating an API

 The first step here is to create an API using ASP NET Core.
 I created an API for a fictitious sporting goods store called ShopSports.
 It has an `/api/Products` endpoint that returns a list of products, containing the name, price and availability.
 This API needs to communicate with two external services, one for retrieving the products prices, and another to get the procuts availability.

-In order to simulate a real use scenario, this API generates random delays during the products query to the database, and delays when retrieving data in the other services.
+In order to simulate a real use scenario, this API generates random delays during the products query to the database in the `ProductRepository`, and delays when retrieving data in `PriceService` and `InventoryService`.
+This is the products API implementation:

 ```csharp
 public async Task<IActionResult> GetAsync()